 effects are typically not seen in normotensive patients or those with normal renal function, but

 occur more in patients with kidney or blood pressure pathologies.

-and COX-2 for inhibition, while newer, more selective NSAIDs target just COX-2.
-COX-2 produces PG,
+COX-2 for inhibition, while newer, more selective NSAIDs target just COX-2.
+COX-2 produces PG, which

 regulates sodium, chloride, and water transport as well as renal medullary blood flow.1 PGI2 is typically more in the vasculature.
 The

 arterioles, tubules, medullary interstitial cells, and mesangial cells of the kidneys produce both

 PGE2 and PGI2.
 Because of NSAIDs COX-2 inhibition, both new and older NSAIDs have potential for

 causing renal adverse effects.
 These adverse affects,

 depending on the patient, can include sodium and potassium retention, reductions in GFR,

 urinary sodium excretion, urinary PGE2, and 6-keto-PGF1α excretion, especially in the elderly of renally